"No re-export to Russia": Legally Compliant Export Contracts

 Scope of Application

-The "no re-export to Russia" clause must, however, only be included in the sale of the following goods and technologies:
+However, the "no re-export to Russia" clause must only be included in the sale of the following goods and technologies:

-The obligation applies to contracts with companies not based in the EU.
+The obligation applies to contracts with companies that are not established in the EU.
 Exceptions currently exist for the following partner countries: USA, Japan, the United Kingdom, South Korea, Australia, Canada, New Zealand, Norway, and Switzerland (see Annex VIII of EU Regulation 833/2014).

-Contracts concluded after 19 December 2023 must include the "no re-export to Russia" clause from 20 March 2024 onward.
+Contracts concluded after 19 December 2023 must contain the "no re-export to Russia" clause from 20 March 2024.

-The EU Commission published FAQs on 22 February 2024 (available in English only) about Article 12g of Regulation (EU) 833/2014.
-These are not only very informative but also include a sample "no re-export to Russia" clause that complies with the requirements of Article 12g (see below).
-Divergent formulations are possible and also necessary under German law (see remarks below).
-According to the EU Commission, the clause must be a material component of the respective contract and contain appropriate remedies, but these are not further specified.
-Furthermore, violations of the re-export to Russia must be reported to the competent authorities (in Germany to the Federal Office for Economic Affairs and Export Control – BAFA).
+On 22 February 2024, the EU Commission published FAQs (exclusively in English) regarding Article 12g of Regulation (EU) 833/2014.
+These are not only very worth reading but also include a model "no re-export to Russia" clause that complies with the requirements of Article 12g (see below).
+Deviating formulations should be possible and are also necessary under German law (see notes below).
+According to the EU Commission, the clause must be an essential part of the respective contract and include appropriate remedies, which are not specified in detail.
+Additionally, violations of the re-export to Russia must be reported to the competent authorities (in Germany, the Federal Office for Economic Affairs and Export Control – BAFA).

 (1) The [Importer/Buyer] shall not sell, export, or re-export, directly or indirectly, to the Russian Federation or for use in the Russian Federation any goods supplied under or in connection with this Agreement that fall under the scope of Article 12g of Council Regulation (EU) No 833/2014.